New physical principles weapons: Weapons development

 Russian military doctrine refers to new physical principles weapons, while describing the main features of these weapons as comparable in effect to nuclear weapons but more acceptable in political terms.
 It was reported in October 2016 that Russia had tested a new electronic weapon, based on new physical principles, that uses directed-energy to neutralize on-board aircraft equipment, unmanned combat aerial vehicles, and precision weapons.
 In November 2016, Putin stated that the new physical principles weapons comply with all of the country's international obligations.

 Non-lethal blinding weapons

 In 2015, Russia announced a blinding weapon, Rook, that creates a disabling light interference, which can be used against night-vision equipment.
 It uses ultraviolet, infrared, and visible regions of the spectrum and can change the width and direction of the beam to target specific objects.

 In 2018, Russia announced Peresvet, an anti-satellite blinding laser weapon with a range of 1500 km.

-In 2019, Russia announced the Filin 5P-42, a non-lethal light-based optical jamming system with a range of up to 5 km.
+In 2019, Russia announced the 5P-42 Filin, a non-lethal light-based optical jamming system with a range of up to 5 km.

 In 2021, Russia announced the Lyutik-N visual-optical interference blinding station with a range of up to 100 meters.